natcap/invest.users-guide/source/habitat_quality.rst

 * **Sensitivity of Land Cover Types to Each Threat** (required): A CSV (comma-separated value, .csv) table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.

-  Each row in the Sensitivity CSV table is an LULC type, and columns must be named as follows:
+  Each row in the Sensitivity CSV table is an LULC type, and columns (case-insensitive) must be named as follows:

   * *LULC*: Numeric integer code for each LULC type.
 Values must match the codes used in the current, future and baseline LULC rasters.  *All LULC types that appear in the current, future, or baseline maps must have a row in this table.*